Hornetlabs/synchdb-docs/docs/en/user-guide/connector_auto_launcher.md

 Automatic connector launcher can be enabled by:

-* add `synchdb` to `shared_preload_libraries` GUC option in postgresql.conf
+* Add `synchdb` to `shared_preload_libraries` GUC option in postgresql.conf
-* set new GUC option `synchdb.synchdb_auto_launcher` to true in postgresql.conf
+* Set new GUC option `synchdb.synchdb_auto_launcher` to true in postgresql.conf
-* restart the PostgreSQL server for the changes to take effect
+* Restart the PostgreSQL server for the changes to take effect

 For example:
 ```